yoshinorin/qualtet/docs/_docs/getting-started/index.md

 ## Create database

-Create a database schema before install an application.
-Also, schema name is anything will be fine.
+Create a database schema before installing the application.
+Any schema name will be fine.

 ```sql
 CREATE DATABASE qualtet;